johnno1962/SwiftTrace/README.md

     stack.intArg1 = 99
     stack.floatArg3 = 77.3

-Other types a little more involved.
+Other types of argument a little more involved.
 They must be cast and String takes up two integer registers.

-    patch.cast(&stack.intArg2).pointee = "Grief"
+    patch.rebind(&stack.intArg2).pointee = "Grief"
-    patch.cast(&stack.intArg4).pointee = TestClass()
+    patch.rebind(&stack.intArg4).pointee = TestClass()

 In an exit aspect closure, setting the return type is easier as it is generic:

     stack.setReturn(value: "Phew")

-When a function throws you can access NSError objects
+When a function throws you can access NSError objects.

-    print(cast(&stack.thrownError, to: NSError.self).pointee)
+    print(patch.rebind(&stack.thrownError, to: NSError.self).pointee)

 It is possible to set `stack.thrownError` to zero to cancel the throw but you will need to set the return value.